8 Important Things to Keep in Mind When Disciplining Your Child

 5. Establish rules

-Some parents end up giving their child too much leeway, tolerating bad behavior.
+Some parents end up giving their child too much leeway, tolerating bad behaviour.
 However, the younger your child is, the more boundaries she needs.
-By not addressing bad behavior, it can be difficult to change them later on.
+By not addressing bad behaviour while your child is young, it can be difficult to change them later on as they become used to their bad behaviours.
+Set up rules and tell them about it, making sure they know where your boundaries are.

 6. To spank or not to spank?

-Though many of us were spanked as children and “turned out fine,” experts say that corporal punishment can damage children psychologically.
+Though many of us were spanked as children and “turned out fine,” experts say that corporal punishment not only hurt children physically, but also can damage children psychologically.
 Studies have shown that children who are spanked are more likely to have issues with depression, substance abuse, and anger as adults.
+Therefore, if possible, it is always better to hold back on the spanking and utilize other techniques to discipline your child instead.

 7. Timeouts and toddlers

-For kids aged two and upwards, timeouts in safe and quiet corners are effective techniques.
+For kids aged two and upwards, timeouts in safe and quiet corners are effective techniques to get children to calm down.
 Experts advise setting a minute for your child’s age.
 For example, a two-year-old child would get two minutes, and a four-year old would get four.

 8. Distract your baby